gdpraid/GDPR-Claim-Templates/README.md

 # Company mailing addresses for submitting claims

-I've gathered [the mailing addresses](https://github.com/gdpraid/GDPR-Claim-Templates/blob/master/Relevant-addresses.md) of some of the largest companies that collect your data.
+I've gathered [mailing addresses](https://github.com/gdpraid/GDPR-Claim-Templates/blob/master/Relevant-addresses.md) of some of the largest companies that collect your data.
 Please contribute with other relevant addresses if you know which ones are appropriate to use.

 # Data downloads and closed accounts